 Third Offense.
 One-year license revocation with a restricted license at the court’s discretion.
 The state requires counseling and participation in the sobriety 24/7 program.
+Of offender pays the costs.
 The state mandates jail for 20 days for driving while the license is under suspension.

 Fourth Offense.
 This results in a two-year license revocation and participation in the sobriety 24/7 program.
 There is a mandatory jail term of 20 days for driving with a suspended license.